Bulgaria Freelance Taxes: Detailed Breakdown

 If going with a company, there are more sub-options like whether one only gets dividends, or has a salary and maybe some bonuses from the company, but I was only doing the dividends, because, as per my accountant, it ends up being cheaper (although this is being countered by a HN user, who is saying: “Past a certain threshold, with a company, the best option is to pay yourself a salary every month”.
 Check this followup comment for more details.
 My math still doesn't show how this can be true unless you're making like 50K BGN monthly.
 And since I personally was only going the dividends way, this article only focuses on dividends, as long as a company is concerned)

-A short summary of those options is: having a company is considerably less convenient and more burdensome; in my opinion, the only decent reason for going with a company is when your income is below certain threshold, because it's cheaper this way (or, well, if you don't plan to be a resident here but want to have your business registered in Bulgaria, then having a company is your only option, but as I said above, I personally don't have experience doing that and I don't know much details).
+A short summary of those options is: having a company is considerably less convenient, a lot less private (financial info is accessible to anyone), and more burdensome; in my opinion, the only decent reason for going with a company is when your income is below certain threshold, because it's cheaper this way (or, well, if you don't plan to be a resident here but want to have your business registered in Bulgaria, then having a company is your only option, but as I said above, I personally don't have experience doing that and I don't know much details).
 Another reason to prefer working as a company is the limited liability, but I don't think it's much relevant for software engineers, because a reasonable Service Agreement with the clients shouldn't put a lot of liability on software engineers in the first place.

 Also, keep in mind that those who are not EU citizens or permanent residents, pay a bit less business-related taxes due to health insurance: they pay other kind of health insurance, unrelated to income at all.
 Fyi in my case it was about 200 BGN per year (I was getting just some bare minimum required insurance), and since it's not a business-related expense, it's not included in the calculations below.